-- What are the consequences of this work on the environment and people living seven generations into the future?
-Have the decisions been made after weighing those consequences? - Have residents and other stakeholders been involved in an inclusive way- informing, validating, and co-creating the management of the destination, including promotional efforts, accommodations, transportation and more?
+- What types of effects will this work have on the environment and future generations? - Will the results of this work support visitors in having a positive impact on the destination? - Have residents and other stakeholders been involved in an inclusive way- informing, validating, and co-creating the management of the destination, including promotional efforts, accommodations, transportation and more?